 What is high blood pressure?

-High blood pressure (hypertension) means that the pressure of the blood in your blood vessels (arteries) is too high.
+If you have high blood pressure (hypertension), the pressure of the blood in your blood vessels (arteries) is too high.
 Blood pressure is recorded as two figures.
 For example, 140/85 mm Hg.
-This is said as 140 over 85.
+This is said as "140 over 85".
 Blood pressure is measured in millimetres of mercury (mm Hg).
 The first (or top) number is your systolic blood pressure.
 This is the pressure in your arteries when your heart contracts.
 The second (or bottom) number is your diastolic blood pressure.
 This is the pressure in your arteries when your heart rests between each heartbeat.

 Normal blood pressure is below 140/90 mm Hg.
 During pregnancy:

 Our blood pressure goes up when we are anxious or stressed, such as when we have to rush.
 Some people find it stressful seeing a doctor or midwife.
 It is important to give yourself enough time for your antenatal appointments so that you can relax and your blood pressure is not higher than it normally would be.
-Your employer has to give you adequate time off work to attend antenatal appointments.
+Your employer is obliged to give you adequate time off work to attend antenatal appointments.
 If your blood pressure is high when you attend the clinic but normal when, for example, your midwife takes your blood pressure at home, this is called 'white coat' hypertension.
-See separate leaflet called Home and Ambulatory Blood Pressure Recording for more details.
+See separate leaflet called Home and Ambulatory Blood Pressure Recording.

 What are the different types of high blood pressure in pregnancy?

 So, high blood pressure before 20 weeks of pregnancy is not caused by pregnancy but is pre-existing, or chronic, high blood pressure.
-Up to 1 in 20 women have pre-existing high blood pressure when they become pregnant.
 There are various causes.
-See separate leaflet called High Blood Pressure (Hypertension) for more details.
+See separate leaflet called High Blood Pressure (Hypertension).